pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/2_centos_install.md

 ./cells install
 ```

 Follow the short set of instructions.
-You can also [refer to this page](/en/docs/cells/v1/install-pydio-cells) to get more details.
+You can also [refer to this page](en/docs/cells/v2/cells-installation) to get more details.
-Once the installation as finished, you might have to stop and restart the application (typically if you have chosen the CLI installer).
+When the installation is done, you might have to stop and restart the application (typically if you have chosen the CLI installer).

 ```sh
 ./cells start
 ```

-Note that is not the preferred way to [run Pydio Cells in a production context](/en/docs/cells/v1/running-cells-production).
+Note that this is not the preferred way to run Pydio Cells in a production context, see [the following chapters of our documentation](en/docs/cells/v2/run-cells-service) to fine tune a production ready instance.

 ## Troubleshooting

-### Frontend

-#### SELinux is enforced
+### SELinux is enforced

 If, after a successful installation and when you try to navigate to the main application page with your browser, you land on a blank page with following message: